srgokribb/Rifdock-Total-Setup/README.md

             $ more example.horiz

-### 6. Set the environment to install and run rifdock (Environment moudles, gcc-6.5.0)
+### 6. Set the environment to install and run rifdock (Environment modules, gcc-6.5.0)
 #### 1) Install Environment Modules 4.1.4